Scotland 7 Summits

 All mountain permits and local access arrangements where applicable

-- Certificate of achievement at the end of the trip
+- SSS Medallion and presentation box of achievement at the end of the trip

 Excluded: